 - Article 8 Right to respect for private and family life - Article 1 of the First Protocol Protection of Property - Article 6(1) Right to Fair Hearing - Article 10 Freedom of Expression

-The full text of each Article is given in the attached Appendices
+The full text of each Article is given in the attached Appendices relevant guidance, policy and statutory framework.

 13. Conclusion